India’s Bio-economy Opportunities Service from Biobiz – Click to See All Opportunities

 • Growing demand for renewable energy: Increasing concerns about climate change and depleting fossil fuel resources are fueling the global demand for clean and sustainable energy sources.
 Biomass gasification offers a versatile renewable option for power generation, heat production, and potentially transportation fuels.

-• Abundant and diverse feedstock availability: Organic waste like agricultural residues, food waste, and industrial waste provide readily available and renewable feedstock for gasification, promoting resource recovery and circular economy principles.
+• Abundant and diverse feedstock availability: Organic waste like agricultural residues and industrial waste provide readily available and renewable feedstock for gasification, promoting resource recovery and circular economy principles.

 • Government support and incentives: Many governments are implementing policies and programs to promote biomass gasification, offering financial assistance, tax breaks, and feedstock availability schemes.